 September 7 is the August Kekulé’s birthday.
 Kekulé was one of the most prominent chemists of the 19th Century.

-Kekulé is credited as the man who discovered the tetravalence of carbon, carbon atoms could bond to other carbon atoms and discovered the bonding order of atoms in a molecule.
+Kekulé is credited as the man who discovered the tetravalence of carbon, that carbon atoms could bond to other carbon atoms, and the bonding order of atoms in a molecule.
 He was the first to draw chemical structures where atoms were connected by lines to represent the bonds between them.

 Kekulé’s theory of molecular bonding would chain together atoms by their valence charges.
 This allowed chemists to better understand and visualize what the molecule looked like.
 This, in turn, allowed chemists to predict what it would take to break apart molecules and synthesize new ones.
 While this theory was more of a rule of thumb and many exceptions could be found, it’s use greatly advanced organic chemistry in a short amount of time.

 Kekulé is often credited for discovering the ring structure of the benzene molecule.
 Benzene consists of six carbon atoms forming a ring, with one hydrogen atom bonded to each carbon.
 Kekulé wrote about the method of his discovery where he was sitting by the fireplace and started to nod off.
 He dreamed of atoms arranging themselves in groups of ever increasing size until they became long chains.
 The chains started to wind and turn like snakes until one snake grabbed its own tail.
 He woke up suddenly and spent the rest of the night working out the structure.
 It just goes to show that if you let your mind wander, you may figure out a solution to a problem.
 That, or it shows chemists can have some strange dreams.